Atlas-OS/Atlas/README.md

 #### **Private**

 Atlas removes all types of tracking embedded within Windows 10.
-Though some features are not/cannot private, such as:
+Though some features cannot be private, such as:

 - Microsoft Store
 - Linked Microsoft Account